G2P-Connect/g2pc-registry/docs/README.md

 ````
 This command rebuilds and recreates the Sunbird-RC registry container (g2pc-rg-1), excluding its dependencies.
 It ensures that the container starts with a fresh configuration.
-8. Check the running containers:
+8. Check the running containers and Verify that the containers are up and running.
 ````
 sudo docker ps
 ````
-Verify that the containers are up and running.
 9. Adjust paths and container names accordingly based on your specific setup and configurations.
 10. These commands use Docker Compose to manage and orchestrate the containers.
 11. The --no-deps flag ensures that only the specified service is recreated without starting its dependencies.